When it comes to starting a weighted blankets brand, you may find yourself in a place where you have to make some big

 To see the full breakdown on how to manage inventory, check out my guide over on my blog..

 How To Price Your Blankets

-One of the most challenging aspects to starting a weighted blankets brand is determining how much to charge for your weighted blankets.
+One of the most challenging aspects to starting a weighted blankets brand is determining how much to charge for your blankets.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.

 Often times, businesses under-price their products to drive demand and volume, but that last thing you want is for customers to view your product/service as "cheap."
 Additionally, this can have a big impact on the type of customer you attract, which can be difficult to recover from.